Have we completely misinterpreted Shakespeare’s Richard III?

 The play is believed to have been written in around 1593 and its political context gives it a wider meaning.
 Queen Elizabeth I was ageing and obviously not going to produce an heir.
 The question of the succession grew like a weed, untended by all (at least in public), yet the identity of the next monarch was of huge importance to the entire country.
 Religious tensions ran high and the swings between the Protestant Edward VI, the Catholic Mary I and the Protestant Elizabeth I were still causing turmoil 60 years after Henry VIII’s reformation.

-Shakespeare is believed by some to have been a devout Catholic all of his life, hiding his faith and working for sponsors such as the earls of Essex and Southampton, whose sympathies were also with the old faith.
+William Shakespeare is believed by some to have been a devout Catholic all of his life, hiding his faith and working for sponsors such as the earls of Essex and Southampton, whose sympathies were also with the old faith.
 Opposed to those keen for a return to Catholicism was the powerful Cecil family.
 William Cecil, 1st Baron Burghley, had been Elizabeth’s constant supporter and advisor throughout her reign and was, by the early 1590s, as old age crept up on him, paving the way for his son to take on the same role.
 The Cecils favoured a Protestant succession by James VI of Scotland.
 It is against this backdrop that Shakespeare wrote his play and his real villain may have been a very contemporary player.

 The Tragedy of King Richard the Third is replete with demonstrable errors of fact, chronology and geography.
 The first edition reversed the locations of Northampton and Stony Stratford to allow Richard to ambush the party of Edward V (one of the princes in the Tower) party rather than have them travel beyond the meeting place.
 Early in the play Richard tells his audience “I’ll marry Warwick’s youngest daughter./ What, though I kill’d her husband and her father?’”
-Accounts of both the battles of Barnet (April 1471) and Tewkesbury (May 1471) make it almost certain neither Warwick nor Edward of Westminster was killed by Richard.
+Accounts of both the battle of Barnet (April 1471) and the battle of Tewkesbury (May 1471) make it almost certain neither Warwick nor Edward of Westminster was killed by Richard.

 The ending of the play is also misinterpreted.
 The infamous “A horse, a horse!
 My kingdom for a horse!” is often mistaken for a cowardly plea to flee the field.
 Read in context, it is in fact Richard demanding a fresh horse to re-enter the fray and seek out Richmond (Henry Tudor).
 Even Shakespeare did not deny Richard his valiant end.